 The Best Blue-Collar Job Boards:

-While LinkedIn is also an excellent platform for connecting with professionals, many companies also use it post job vacancies and actively search for suitable candidates.
+While LinkedIn is also an excellent platform for connecting with professionals, many companies post job vacancies that can be saved to their profiles.